Yosuga no Sora

-Yosuga no Sora (ヨスガノソラ) is a Japanese romance drama adult visual novel developed by CUFFS ("Sphere").
+Yosuga no Sora (ヨスガノソラ) is a Japanese romance drama eroge visual novel developed by CUFFS ("Sphere").
 The game was originally released for Windows on December 5, 2008.
 It was adapted into a serialized manga and an anime television series.
-A sequel/fan disk titled Haruka na Sora was released later on October 24, 2009, which contains new and expanded scenarios for several characters from the original game.
+A sequel/fan disk titled Haruka na Sora was released on October 24, 2009, containing new and expanded scenarios for several characters from the original game.

 Plot

 Tragically orphaned by a car accident, the Kasugano twins travel to their grandparents' countryside residence in Okukozome via railcar, hoping to reconstruct the shards of a shattered life.
-Two lonely souls so physically alike, yet spiritually divergent, they are unaware of the challenges these conflicting expectations will unveil in the days to come.
-Uncertain of the future, Haruka Kasugano clings to memories of the past, hoping to find the strength he needs to protect his ailing sister.
-As the story develops, it tells four stories, each with one girl; Kazuha Migiwa: rich but kind, Akira Amatsume: polite but sad, Nao Yorihime: depressed but hopeful, Sora Kasugano: petite but fierce.
+These two lonely souls, physically alike yet spiritually divergent, are unaware of the challenges these conflicting expectations will unveil in the coming days.
+Uncertain of the future, Haruka Kasugano clings to past memories, hoping to find the strength he needs to protect his ailing sister.
+As the tale develops, it tells four stories, each with one girl: Kazuha Migiwa, rich but kind; Akira Amatsume, polite but sad; Nao Yorihime, depressed but hopeful; Sora Kasugano, petite but fierce.